OTDZ/React-Login-App/README.md

 ## Project Description

-A Login application built using React and Node.JS where Users are able to sign up, select roles and login.
+A Login web application built using React and Node.JS where Users are able to sign up, select roles and login.

 ## Tech Stack